masa0221/eks-operations/README.md

 ```
 $ eks-admin role create
 ```
-NOTE: This involves three steps.
+NOTE: This command involves three steps.
 First, we're create the role, then we creating the policy to attach to the role.
 Finally, we attach the policy to the role.
-The eksadmin user only can assume the role that made in this step.
+The role created in this step is configured to only allow the eksadmin to assume it.

 #### 3.3 Create an EKS cluster
 ```
 $ eks-admin login eksadmin
 ```
-NOTE: The eksadmin can be assume a EKS creator role that can create EKS cluster.
+NOTE: The eksadmin is the only role that can assume the intented role.

 ```
 $ eks-admin cluster up